top of page

 (Educational & Developmental Psychologist Registrar)

-Emily is a registered psychologist (Educational & Developmental Psychology Registrar) passionate about supporting children, adolescents and young adults through key developmental stages.
+Emily is a Educational & Developmental Psychologist who is passionate about supporting children, adolescents and young adults through key developmental stages.
 She provides empathy, strategies, and guidance to help them navigate challenges while prioritising collaboration with parents, caregivers, and professionals to ensure the best possible care.
 Emily is particularly passionate about working with autistic, ADHD, or otherwise neurodivergent individuals with a neuro-affirming approach, incorporating a lived-experience lens that brings personal understanding.
 She creates a safe, non-judgmental, and empowering environment for her clients while being culturally informed and LGBTQIA+ inclusive in her practice.

 In her spare time, Emily enjoys playing video games on her Nintendo Switch and is an avid Pokémon fan.
 While she loves all Pokémon, her favourites are Eevee and Umbreon.
 She also has a keen interest in Formula 1, makeup, and crafting, and she enjoys chatting about these passions with the children and young people she works with.